filip-szczepankiewicz/fwf_seq_resources/README.md

 ### Getting the sequence
 **Siemens**
-Please contact Filip Szczepankiewicz at [filip.szczepankiewicz@med.lu.se](mailto:filip.szczepankiewicz@med.lu.se).
-Note that the sequence is shared through Lund University by establishing:
+The sequence is shared via [Siemens Teamplay](https://webclient.eu.api.teamplay.siemens-healthineers.com/) by Filip Szczepankiewicz.
-* C2P between Siemens Healthcare and the receiver,
-* MTA (material transfer agreement) between Lund University and the receiver.

-Check the [**list of compiled variants**](/Siemens/readme.md) to see if the sequence is available for your system.
-In special cases we may compile the sequence for other versions.
+Check the [list of compiled variants](/Siemens/readme.md) to see if the sequence is available for your system.
+For other questions, please contact me at [filip.szczepankiewicz@med.lu.se](mailto:filip.szczepankiewicz@med.lu.se).

 **Philips**
 Please contact Maarten Versluis at Philips Healthcare (maarten.versluis@philips.com).